 What might this fascinating discovery be?
 A tax loophole?
 The introduction to a new financial product that would bring salvation to us all?

 No…not even close.
-Instead, this very creative individual made a half-correct observation about how things get named after Internal Revenue Code (IRC) and decided to make their very own special financial savings vehicle: the 7702 plan.
+Instead, this very creative individual made a half-correct observation about how things get named after the Internal Revenue Code (IRC) and decided to make their very own special financial savings vehicle: the 7702 plan.
 So, what is it?

 Allow me to deflate the big balloon of anticipation.
 It’s simply a life insurance contract.
 In truth, there is no such thing as a 7702 plan.
 But, to be fair, there’s also technically no such thing as a 401k plan.

-IRC 7702 speaks to the taxable implications of life insurance contracts (tricky, tricky).
+IRS code 7702 speaks to the taxable implications of life insurance contracts (tricky, tricky).
 You see, some people feel the need to further inflate the importance of an idea.

 Basically, using life insurance to intentionally create cash value is being called “the 7702 Plan” because it sounds so much cooler and more exclusive, prompting some people (you know who you are) to jump on board.